Tomtores/DuplicateFinder/Readme.md

 v2025.10.24 - Reworked file deletion to use async/await instead of obsolete background worker.

 v2025.11.08 - Added Timestamp to cache info.
 Program will now recognize files that have been modified since last run and rehash them.
+			  Added context menu on group headers to open all folders containing duplicate.
+This is similar to "Open containing folder" but executed on all files in the group at once.
+If multiple duplicates exist in one folder, program will only open the folder once.

+v2025.11.11 - Added Merge here functionality.
+User can now decide to delete duplicates from other folders and move accompanying files to selected folder.
+Useful when consolidating file folders where some of them have additional content.
+User can opt to skip moving subfolders.
+Caution - program cannot move files and folders across drives.